 But unlike the fictional world, the heroes in the real one mutated into the villains: power corrupts and absolute power corrupts absolutely—they weren’t immune.
 They became the very manifestation of what they had fought to purge: greed, corruption, oppression, intolerance and racism.

 We underestimate the power of pop culture (music, film etc.) to shape and influence who we are and how we see the world.
-And if I’m a prime example of this influence, then I can say without a doubt that shows like Knight Rider or songs like Michael Jackson’s Man in the Mirror impacted me at different moments in my life; moments in pop culture that contributed in bringing out the activist within me.
+And if I’m a prime example of this influence, then I can say without a doubt that shows like Knight Rider or songs like Bob Marley’s Get Up Stand Up impacted me at different moments in my life; moments in pop culture that contributed in bringing out the activist within me.

 Now I only wish I could afford a Tesla, because that’s the closest thing I’ll ever own capable of doing half of what KITT could.